Mark Phooi

-Mark Phooi Peck Lye (born 22 August 1962) is a Singaporean entrepreneur in the design industry.
+Mark Phooi Peck Lye is a Singaporean entrepreneur in the design industry.
 He is the founder and CEO of First Media Pte Ltd (FM), a holding company that manages a collection of design agencies and design institutions.

 His first business venture at the age of 27 was a design agency he started on his own with a capital of S$2,000.
 He called it Lancer Design, deriving the name Lancer from the word "freelancer".
-At the age of 32, he earned his first million.

 In 2006, Phooi founded First Media Design School (FMDS), a progressive private educational institution specialising in the field of design.
 In August 2011, FMDS was awarded the Council for Private Education's (CPE) four-year EduTrust mark.

 Early life and education

 Phooi was born in Singapore.
 His father worked as a contractor for PSA International and his mother was a contract labourer.
 At the age of 9, he joined The Singapore Scout Association(SSA) as a Sea Scout and at the age of 12, he became a qualified lifeguard.

 Phooi attended his secondary school education at Tanglin Secondary School.
 At the age of 24, he enrolled into a Fine Arts diploma program at the Nanyang Academy of Fine Arts(NAFA), but switched to a Graphic Design pathway soon after.
 He graduated from NAFA in 1989 at the age of 27.
 In 2002, he graduated from the University of New South Wales with a Master of Design.